Sedatyf/Email_checker/README.md

 ## TODO

-- Check if I can automate process from Thunderbird
+- Check if I can automate process from Thunderbird (?)
   - Make a thunderbird init
-- Refactoring (guard clause, etc.)
+- ~~ Refactoring (guard clause, etc.) ~~
+- Make some test to see if it's working perfectly (I'm sure it misses some email)
 - GUI?